Swan-Ganz - right heart catheterization

 The procedure is done to evaluate how the blood moves (circulates) in people who have:

-It may also be done to monitor for complications of heart attack and to see how well certain heart medications are working.
+It may also be done to monitor for complications of heart attack and to see how well certain heart medicines are working.

-Swan-Ganz catheterization can also be used to detect abnormal blood flow between two usually unconnected areas.
+Swan-Ganz catheterization can also be used to detect abnormal blood flow between two areas of the heart that are not normally connected.

 Conditions that can also be diagnosed or evaluated with Swan-Ganz catheterization include: